What is urticaria?

 Hives are a common reaction to allergies to the following medications:

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen

 Antibiotics, especially penicillin and sulfa-based drugs

-Anticonvulsant drugs or antiseizure drugs
+Anticonvulsant or antiseizure drugs

-Other causes of hives
+Other types of hives

 Cold-induced.
 Hives caused by exposure to cold air or water.